Military Order of the Loyal Legion of the United States: Eligible royalty

 Several Europeans of royal descent at eligible for membership in MOLLUS by right of their descent from Captain Philippe d'Orleans, the grandson of King Louis Philippe I of France.

 King Felipe VI of Spain and his father, former King of Spain Juan Carlos, are eligible for hereditary companionship in MOLLUS, as are their male descendants.
 The same is true for the family of the Orleanist pretenders to the throne of France.

 King Manuel II of Portugal (1889–1932) was eligible to become a hereditary companion of MOLLUS as his mother was a daughter of Philippe d'Orleans.
 He had no offspring.

 Prince Pedro Carlos of Orléans-Braganza (b.
 1945) is a claimant to the Brazilian throne and a descendant of Philippe d'Orleans.
 His nephew is Peter, Hereditary Prince of Yugoslavia (b.
 1980).

 Prince Amedeo, Duke of Aosta (1943–2021), head of the House of Savoy and claimant to the throne of Italy, was eligible for hereditary MOLLUS membership but was elected as an honorary member instead.

 Several other individuals of royal descent can join MOLLUS by right of their descent from Prince Robert, Duke of Chartres – the brother of Prince Philippe, who also served with the Union Army.
 These descendants included Prince Michael of Greece and Denmark (b.
 1938) and previously included Henri, Count of Paris (1908–1999) (longtime pretender to the French throne), Count Aage of Rosenborg (1887–1940) (who served as an officer in the French Foreign Legion), and Prince Axel of Denmark (1888–1964).

-Prince Pierre, Duke of Penthièvre was a cousin of the Count of Paris and served in the Union Navy as an ensign on the frigate USS John Adams.

 Jean d'Orleans (b.
 1965) is the current Count of Paris and Orleanist pretender to the French throne.
+He is the great-great-grandson of Prince Robert, Duke of Chartres.

+Prince Pierre, Duke of Penthièvre was a cousin of the Prince Philippe, Count of Paris and served in the Union Navy as an ensign on the frigate USS John Adams.

+In 2021 MOLLUS amended its membership eligibility requirements to include the male descendants of first cousins of eligible officers.
+Under this rubric, all living male descendants of King Louis Philippe of France are eligible for membership in MOLLUS.
+These descendants include King Philippe of Belgium and Simeon Saxe-Coburg-Gotha the former Tsar and past prime minister of Bulgaria.